StudioEtrange/ConfigTree/docs/getting_started.rst

 Such expressions are calculated after whole configuration has been loaded.
 So you can use values that are defined after the expression, or even defined in another file.

+You can also use expressions similar to standard Python console.
+And even add your own syntactic sugar.
 See :ref:`updater` and :ref:`postprocessor` sections of the manual for details.